 How rare is the rodent carrying disease, hantavirus?

-Its not very rare at all, in January of 2018 there was warning of a deer mouse that had tested positive for the virus in San Diego.
+Its not very rare at all, in January of 2018 there was warning of a deer mouse that had tested positive for the hantavirus in San Diego.

 From January through April there have been 22 testing positive for this disease.

 Can your pets get it?
 Yes

-Can they transfer the virus to people, no.
+Can your pets transfer the virus to people?
+No.

 But they can bring you an infected rodent.

 This disease is transferred to people by inhaling the dust particles from infected rodent droppings or urine.

 In 2012 there was an outbreak at Yosemite National Park with ten people infected, three of which were fatal.

-Deer mice are usually found in rural areas.
-Field mice are usually found in the city.
+Deer mice are usually found in rural areas though, and field mice are usually found in the city.
 But that’s usually, and I probably wouldn’t be able to tell the difference.
-Would you? ????
+Would you?

 So it’s so very important!

 When cleaning rodent nests and droppings, always use a wet method.
 Do not sweep or vacuum.

 Spring gardening, cleaning, or camping?
 Try to be careful not to blow dust particles in the air.